MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

     }
     ```

-1. The bot processes the `TokenExchangeInvokeRequest` by issuing a request to the Azure Bot Service to obtain an exchange token.
+1. The bot processes the `TokenExchangeInvokeRequest` by issuing a request to the Azure Bot Service to obtain an exchangeable token.

+1. The Azure Bot Service sends the token to the bot.

 1. The bot returns a `TokenExchangeInvokeResponse` back to the Web Chat.
 The Web Chat waits till it receives the `TokenExchangeInvokeResponse`.